96boards/projects/home_surveillance/part-2/README.md

 ```
 This script makes use of the created trained model *trainer.yml* to implement facial recognition.
 Once the script has been executed, it will detect the faces infront of the camera and if any of the face matches with the created dataset, the corresponding name will be shown.
 Otherwise *unknown* will be shown.

-> Note: For changing the name of the detected person, replace "Mani" with the name of person inside *facedetect.py* script.
+> Note: For changing the name of detected person, replace "Mani" with the name of person inside *facedetect.py* script.
 > ```shell
 >              if(Id == 1):
 >                Id="Mani"